omniosorg/omniosorg.github.io/patron.md

 ## How your payments are processed

 Our donation system is using <a href="https://stripe.com">stripe.com</a> as a payment provider.
-We do not keep ANY information local.
+We do not keep ANY information locally.
 Credit card numbers are NOT available to us at any point in the payment process.
 The integration of <a href="https://stripe.com">stripe.com</a> and all the user interactions are handled by our <a href="https://github.com/omniosorg/ooceapps">OOceApps</a> package.